 Ukraine is the largest country entirely within Europe.
-So, Ukraine is quite big (on the Earth’s scale, which is a relatively tiny planet that orbits relatively tiny star), and its IT scene is not homogeneous all across the country.
+So, Ukraine is quite big (on the Earth’s scale, which is a relatively tiny planet that orbits a relatively tiny star), and its IT scene is not homogeneous all across the country.

-Even though almost every major (and not so major) city has a decent number of IT companies, the software outsourcing environment of the country is neatly divided between 5 primary IT centers, where the most of the software developers and investments accumulate.
-These centers are Lviv, Kyiv, Kharkiv, Dnipro, and Odessa.
+Even though almost every major (and not so major) city has a decent number of IT companies, the software outsourcing environment of the country is neatly divided between 5 primary IT centers, where most of the software developers and investments accumulate.
+These centers are Lviv, Kyiv, Kharkiv, Dnipro, and Odesa.

 This is where Ukrainian IT infrastructure develops the fastest, and the youth who desires to join the industry decides to pursue higher education and a career.

-Today, the cluster unites 82 software development companies (including KindGeek), 7 educational establishments, and Lviv city council.
+Today, the cluster unites 82 software development companies (including KindGeek), 7 educational establishments, and the Lviv city council.

 IT cluster actually appeared to be effective.
-Other cities noticed it and created own IT clusters as well.
+Other cities noticed it and created their own IT clusters as well.
 So, in this regard, Lviv is a pioneer-city.